wolfparktaerim/expense/README.md

 6. Open your browser and visit `http://localhost:5173/` (or the port specified in the console output)

+## Username and Password

+To log into our website, you may want to use your own Google account or use the following test account:
+Email: a@b.com
+Password: 123456

 ## API Keys Setup

-To use all features of RecipeAssistant, you'll need to obtain API keys from:
+To use all features of RecipeAssistant, you'll need to obtain API keys** from:
 - [Google Maps Platform](https://cloud.google.com/maps-platform/)
 - [OpenAI (ChatGPT)](https://platform.openai.com/)
 - [Firebase](https://firebase.google.com/)
 - [Spoonacular](https://spoonacular.com/food-api)
 - [Edamam](https://developer.edamam.com/)

+**For this project submission, we have included our API keys in an environment file ".env" in the zipped file.
+Hence there is no need to obtain those API keys.

 ## Project Structure